viktor-ferenczi/performance-improvements/README.md

 on the grid to force recalculating all `IsWorking` values to fix any side-effects of the optimization.

+### Update while pasting grids (server and offline games)

-It also sets `MySession.Static.m_updateAllowed` to `false` while `MyCubeGrid.PasteBlocksServer` is running.
+Disables updates while pasting grids by setting `MySession.Static.m_updateAllowed` to `false` while `MyCubeGrid.PasteBlocksServer` is running.
 It eliminates a lot of unnecessary computations until the paste is done.

-These two fixes combined make grid merge and paste operations ~60-70% faster in my test world, at least for grids with lots of terminal blocks and conveyor ports.
+This one and the previous fix combined make grid merge and paste operations ~60-70% faster in my test world, at least for grids with lots of blocks and conveyor ports.
+It adds up on multiplayer servers, especially if NPC are pasted automatically.

 Please vote on [Keen's Support Ticket](https://support.keenswh.com/spaceengineers/pc/topic/22823-performance-unnecessary-updates-during-grid-merge-and-paste-operations)

-### NETWORK_STATISTICS (client only)
+### EOS P2P UpdateStats (client only)

 Eliminates 98% of the ~50% constant CPU core load imposed by the `VRage.EOS.MyP2PQoSAdapter.UpdateStats` method, even during **offline** games.